BelledonneCommunications/flexisip-account-manager/README.md

     /var/opt/belledonne-communications/log/flexisip/flexisip-pusher.log // Write permissions
     /etc/flexisip/apn/*pem // Read permissions

-### systemd restrictions

-To retrieve the devices configuration or send SIP messages, FlexiAPI connects to UNIX sockets opened by Flexisip and the `linphone-daemon`.
-The sockets are located in the `/tmp` directory.
-If you have issues connecting to those sockets, please ensure that your PHP process have access to it (user, rights).

-The systemd service [PrivateTmp](https://access.redhat.com/blogs/766093/posts/1976243) setting might also restrict that access.

 ### SELinux restrictions

 If you are running on a CentOS/RedHat machine, please ensure that SELinux is correctly configured.